moosetechnology/moosetechnology.github.io/_drafts/2021-07-29-label-contractor.md

 ### Remove First Word

-This strategy removes automatically the first word of the label.
+This strategy removes automatically the first word of the label, whatever it is.

 ### Remove Last Word

-This strategy removes automatically the last word of the label.
+This strategy removes automatically the last word of the label, whatever it is.

 ## Strategies Combination